dwou/Input-Overlay-T7-themes/README.md

 # Input-Overlay-T7-themes

 Tekken-themed input overlays compatible with univrsal/input-overlay for OBS.
 Default controls are WASD/arrows for directions/1234.
 It would probably be easy to add scripts for setting binds.
+All major presets have a version with black-white-inverted arrows.

 ## qwerty4 preset